sam-haff/air-quality-analysis/README.md

 - use ./utils/deploy_flow util.
 - manually create flows one by one by creating them from UI and copying the content from the repository.
 #### Setting up kestra environment ####
-Before flows could be run, you need to set KVs in the company.team namespace
+Before flows could be run, you need to set the following KVs in the company.team namespace.

+AQ_API_KEY - OpenAQ API key(requires registration on their platform)
+AQ_DATA_BUCKET_URL - url of the bucket in the following form: "gs://bucket-name/" GCP_CREDS - Google Cloud Platform service account json GCP_PROJECT - Google Cloud project
+GCP_LOC - Google Cloud project location(example: "US")
+GCP_BUCKET - Google Cloud Storage bucket(required default bucket)
+DBT_ACCOUNT_ID - (optional) DBT account id
+DBT_BUILD_JOB_ID - (optional) Id of DBT job to run DBT_BASE_URL - (optional) DBT base url(url of your dbt intance) DBT_API_TOKEN - (optional) DBT api token

 #### DBT ####
 Create your DBT cloud project on the project repository and specify subpath as ./dbt.
 That's it.